Pete Headshot

 This background fuels my constant hunger for learning; during my studies, I became obsessed not just with what I was learning, but with the mechanics of how I was learning it.

-Today, that drive manifests through reading, philosophizing, and a relentless search for deep insights on YouTube.
+Today, that drive manifests through reading, philosophizing, and a relentless search for deep insights on a wide range of topics.
 I have a passion for breaking down complex systems and transferring knowledge, as I've found that teaching others is the most effective way to master a concept myself.

 Professionally, my career began in the classroom before pivoting to tech, where I returned to my roots as an educator focused on andragogy and training technical experts worldwide. more...

-From Singapore and Sydney to Budapest and Bengaluru, I’ve trained teams internationally on proprietary software—an experience that turned Knowledge Transfer into a primary asset.
+From Singapore and Sydney to Budapest and Bengaluru, I’ve trained teams internationally on proprietary software—an experience that turned knowledge transfer into a primary asset.
+I truly enjoy exploring topics with other experts and fine tuning my ability to appropriately articulate complex ideas to different audiences.

 Today, I produce learning curricula and strategies delivered through various self-service paths to drive pragmatic software adoption.
 Rapidly mastering complex systems and articulating them clearly is something I truly enjoy; I currently serve as the Manager of Customer Education & Certification at AtScale.